s0calledhacker/allcloudrecon/README.md

 ## Usage

-To use CloudRecon, follow these steps:
+To use allcloudrecon, follow these steps:

 1. Clone this repository: